OpenWaterFoundation/owf-learn-qgis/mkdocs-project/docs/install-qgis/install-qgis.md

 #### OSGeo4W version ####

+A manual uninstall is optionally done rather than uninstall individual packages (next section), not both.

 If the previous version is not uninstalled and then a new version is installed, the result may have the following traits:

 * ***Start / OSGeo4W*** menu shows previous version and possibly menus ending with `(1)` or other number,